Mutual Broadcasting System: Programming: The Shadow and diverse political voices

 In April 1938, the network picked up The Green Hornet from former member WXYZ.
 Mutual gave the twice-a-week series its first national exposure until November 1939, when it switched to NBC Blue.
 (The series would return very briefly to Mutual in the fall of 1940).
 Mutual also provided the national launching pad for Kay Kyser and his Kollege of Musical Knowledge radio show.
 Kyser's enormous success at Mutual soon allowed his show to move to NBC and its much larger audience.
 By May 1939, Mutual was broadcasting the Indianapolis 500.
 That autumn, Mutual won exclusive broadcast rights to the World Series.
 As described in a 1943 Supreme Court ruling upholding the regulatory power of the Federal Communications Commission, Mutual "offered this program of outstanding national interest to stations throughout the country, including NBC and CBS affiliates in communities having no other stations.
-CBS and NBC immediately invoked the 'exclusive affiliation' clauses of their agreements with these stations, and as a result thousands of persons in many sections of the country were unable to hear the broadcasts of the games."
-This was the first example given in the ruling of "abuses" perpetrated by the two leading broadcast companies.
+CBS and NBC immediately invoked the 'exclusive affiliation' clauses of their agreements with these stations, and as a result, thousands of people in many sections of the country were unable to hear the broadcasts of the games."
+This was the first instance of "abuses" committed by the two major broadcast companies given in the ruling.

-Mutual also began building a reputation as a strong news service, rivaling the industry leaders in quality if not budget.
-The broadcasts of WOR reporter Gabriel Heatter from the Lindbergh kidnapping "trial of the century" in 1935, heard over Mutual, were highly regarded; Heatter soon had his own regularly scheduled newscast, aired nationally five nights a week.
+Mutual also began building a reputation as a strong news service, rivaling the industry leaders in quality, if not budget.
+The broadcasts of WOR reporter Gabriel Heatter from the Lindbergh kidnapping "trial of the century" in 1935, heard over Mutual, were highly regarded; Heatter soon had his own regularly scheduled newscast, which aired nationally five nights a week.
 In 1936, also via WOR, Mutual began broadcasting the reports of news commentator Raymond Gram Swing, who became one of the country's leading voices on foreign affairs.
 In November 1937, conservative commentator Fulton Lewis Jr., heard five nights weekly from Mutual affiliate WOL, became the first national news personality to broadcast out of Washington, D.C.; he would remain with the network until his death almost three decades later.
 In 1938, Mutual started rebroadcasting news reports from the BBC and English-language newscasts from the European mainland.
 The network also began employing its own reporters in Europe as the continent headed toward crisis, including John Steele, Waverley Root, Arthur Mann, and Victor Lusinchi.
 Among these was Sigrid Schultz, the first accomplished female foreign correspondent to appear on American news radio.